 State: Kanjeevaram, Tamil Nadu.

-The sarees showcase the rich heritage and the theme is often made up with embellishments on the sarees consisting of motifs like nature, chariots, peacocks, parrots, lions, coins, mangoes, leaves, jasmine.
+The sarees showcase the rich heritage and the theme is often made up of embellishments on the sarees consisting of motifs like nature, chariots, peacocks, parrots, lions, coins, mangoes, leaves, and jasmine.

 2. Kasavu Saree